-They are probably the commonest butterflies in the U. K. Adult females have more black than males, and have 2 black spots on the forewing.
+They are probably the commonest butterflies in the U. K. Adult females have more black than males (see above), and have 2 black spots on the forewing.
 Although the male seems white to our eyes, he has ultra violet patterns that are visible to the female.

 Flight speed has been recorded as 2.5 metres per second with a wing beat of 12 per second.
 Compare this with other insects.
 They fly from the early spring until autumn.

 Above and below is an adult female Orange tip (the males has the orange tip to his forewings, the female does not).
 They are found throughout Europe on hedgerows woodlands and damp meadows.

 In the U. K. the adults fly from April to June.
 The greenish white eggs are laid singly on the flowerheads of the foodplant, then turn orange and finally dark violet.
 The caterpillars feed from June to August, and can grow up to 30 mm long, then overwinter as a pupa attached to the foodplant.